Rigo-codes/aisd-jse-01-js-data-types/README.md

 console.log(myAgeAsAString); // Expected Output: "22"
 console.log(typeof myAgeAsAString); // Expected Output: "string"
 ```
-- [ ] To see your code in action, run the javascript file in your terminal by using the following command `node index.js`
+- [ ] See your code in action: Run the javascript file in your terminal by typing the following command `node index.js` and pressing enter on your keyboard.

 **Explanation:**